BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ### 3.4.
 Initial Customer Requirements <a id='sec34'></a>

-I will start by summarizing the discussions made in the previous sections:
+The summary of the three previous sections:
 - [The 1st overview of the problem](#sec31) yields to the following requirements:
 1. The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.
 2. In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).